 What is electronic pick pocketing?

-What is electronic pick pocketing?
+What is electronic pick-pocketing?
 Image Courtesy – http://www.skimguard.co.uk

-In modern days more sophisticated ‘electronic pickpockets’ generally use powerful card scanners and signal boosters.
-To do that, they use to carry a large antenna concealed in a briefcase or bag.
+In modern days, more sophisticated ‘electronic pickpockets’ generally use powerful card scanners and signal boosters.
+To do that, they used to carry a large antenna concealed in a briefcase or bag.
 They usually walk through an airport, or a train compartment, or a busy marketplace, scanning and storing the card information of victims.
 Before returning to their place, they clone hundreds of cards using the secure data they have skimmed.

 Read: A new business trend has appeared with API technology

-Some steps to avoid electronic pick pocketing:
+Some steps to avoid electronic pick-pocketing:

 Read: Importance of mobile technology for tourists